WELCOME TO SAINT PAUL!

 Will my young children be welcome?

-Yes!
-The body of Christ includes everyone, that means kids, too!
-Church isn't church without kid noises, reminding us that they are the church of the future.
 Two bathrooms (one with a changing table) are available on the lower level of the church, off of the church hall.
 If your little ones are chatty or squirmy and you are uncomfortable, feel free to walk around or do what is best for you and your child.
 Explain what's going on to them, and if you aren't sure how to explain, ask pastor after worship!
+Also, activity bags are available for children.
+Just ask an usher.

 Is the building/worship accessible to people with physical, emotional, cognitive, and/or developmental differences?